tinyplex/tinybase/site/demos/07_car_analysis.md

 aggregation to be used.

-The `Body` component wraps the sidebar and the field selection state, and then the `ResultGraph` and `ResultSortableGrid` components render the two modes.
+The `Body` component wraps the sidebar and the field selection state, and then the `ResultGraph` and `ResultTable` components render the two modes.

 The state of the application is based on selected dimensions and measures, which aggregate is used, and whether the data is rendered as a table.
 This is